hyosung11/Launch-School/Courses/journal.md

 17:22 Studying closures right before we leave for dinner in Oakland.

 20:32 Working through the closures problems.
 Now going to watch Veronica Mars with Sohee.

+## 20220722 금용일

+08:00 I'm having some thoughts about my studying process.
+Is there a better way than just copying and reading the notes on the first pass?
+I kind of like doing it this way though.
+Hm.